Grarak/NXCord/README.md

 ## Limitations and bugs
 Because this whole application is actually running in the background as a custom sysmodule, there are memory restrictions.
+Discord is a memory hog, thus you will hit the memory limit of Atmosphere rather quickly.
+Even the login process alone, can take up to 20MiB.
+Fetching channel information of big discord servers will probably crash your switch.
 So if you ever see the sysmodule crashed screen, you will have to use a different account/bot.
 I'd recommend you to only join one or two not so busy servers.

+If you don't really care about the sysmodule aspect of this project you can also use the [standalone client](https://github.com/Grarak/NXCord/actions) version.
+It won't run in the background and you can use a discord account as big as you like.

 Also right now a lot of features are missing.
 Head over to [projects](https://github.com/Grarak/NXCord/projects) to see what possible features are planned for the future.